mgarriott/vim-android/README.markdown

 Contributing
 ------------

-If you are interesting in contributing to android.vim please ensure your commits follow a few simple guidelines.
+If you are interested in contributing to android.vim, please ensure your commits follow a few simple guidelines:

 - Avoid trailing whitespace.
 - Format commit messages in the imperative present tense.